anddhong/Unsafe-and-Sound/README.md

 # Unsafe-and-Sound
- multiplayer shooting game in built with Pygame that uses beat detection to create the games levels
+ multiplayer shooting game in built with Pygame that uses beat detection to create the games levels.

 Instructions: Run the gameDemo.py file, but give it a few seconds as the modules take a while to load, along with the setup.
 Download all the necessary images